 Connection with God

 I had an experience where I felt the divine speak to me through me.
-It was a couple of years ago when I was in the university.
+It was a few years ago when I was in the university.
 I was sleeping and then I suddenly had an urge to wake up.
 I was alone and I felt a strong presence around my room.
 I was afraid but my mind kept resounding the words “Do Not Be Afraid.
 Do Not Be Afraid.”
 I was then speaking to me.
 The words spoken brought me to a state of tears.
 He spoke of happiness, leadership and greatness at a time when I was a very insecure and indecisive person.
 Moments alone can lead to a deeper connection with God.

 Inspired by the Next Step